ryanstraits/ryanstraits.github.io/_drafts/_posts/part-4-life-in-the-future.md

 <!--break-->

-* I live in a city I barely knew of, let alone had seen a map of, seven years ago.
+* I call home a city I barely knew of, let alone had seen a map of, seven years ago.
 * With the change in locale, my closest friends are people who I've only known for roughly 19% of my life.
 * I'm over the moon for a woman I only just met at New Years eight years ago.
 * I am entirely wrapped around the pinkie finger of a little girl and boy that were unknown quantities to me just over five years ago.